 Meet the team

 The RSO is led by two Co-Managers representing the Australian and Indonesian governments.
-The wider RSO team is drawn from across the Bali Process membership and further afield, with current team members hailing from Australia, Cambodia, Canada, Indonesia, the Republic of Korea, Malaysia, Moldova, Myanmar, Sri Lanka, Thailand, the US and the UK.
+The wider RSO team is drawn from across the Bali Process membership and further afield, with current team members and secondees hailing from Australia, Bangladesh, Canada, France, Indonesia, Italy, the Republic of Korea, Malaysia, Myanmar, Pakistan, the Philippines, Sri Lanka, Thailand, the US, UK, and Viet Nam.

 RSO Co-Managers